-De 2016 April 2, 2016 Construction loan contract amount \$ 19,302 \$ 15,109 Cumulative advances (7,512) (6,566) Remaining construction contingent commitment \$ 11,790 \$ 8,543
+July 1, 2017 April 1, 2017 Construction loan contract amount \$ 24,546 \$ 18,031 Cumulative advances (9,187) (6,957) Remaining construction contingent commitment \$ 15,359 \$ 11,074

 Representations and Warranties of Mortgages Sold.
-CountryPlace sells loans to GSEs and whole-loan purchasers.
-In connection with these activities, CountryPlace provides to the GSEs and whole-loan purchasers representations and warranties related to the loans sold.
+CountryPlace sells loans to GSEs and whole-loan purchasers and finances certain loans with long-term credit facilities secured by the respective loans.
+In connection with these activities, CountryPlace provides to the GSEs, whole-loan purchasers and lenders, representations and warranties related to the loans sold or financed.
 These representations and warranties generally relate to the ownership of the loan, the validity of the lien securing the loan, the loan's compliance with the criteria for inclusion in the sale transactions, including compliance with underwriting standards or loan criteria established by the buyer, and CountryPlace's ability to deliver documentation in compliance with applicable laws.
 Generally, representations and warranties may be enforced at any time over the life of the loan.
 Upon a breach of a representation, CountryPlace may be required to repurchase the loan or to indemnify a party for incurred losses.
 Repurchase demands and claims for indemnification payments are reviewed on a loan-by-loan basis to validate if there has been a breach requiring repurchase.
 CountryPlace manages the risk of repurchase through underwriting and quality assurance practices and by servicing the mortgage loans to investor standards.
 CountryPlace maintains a reserve for these contingent repurchase and indemnification obligations.
-This reserve of \$821,000 and \$785,000 as of December 31, 2016 and April 2, 2016, respectively, included in accrued liabilities, reflects management's estimate of probable loss.
+This reserve of \$897,000 and \$885,000 as of July 1, 2017 and April 1, 2017, respectively, included in accrued liabilities, reflects management's estimate of probable loss.
 CountryPlace considers a variety of assumptions, including borrower performance (both actual and estimated future defaults), historical repurchase demands and loan defect rates to estimate the liability for loan repurchases and indemnifications.